How liquidity metrics can make the difference when it comes to growth

 (accounts payable x days) x cost of goods sold

-The DSI indicates the average time taken for your company to convert your inventory, including works in progress, into sales.
+The DIO indicates the average time taken for your company to convert your inventory, including works in progress, into sales.
 In other words, it shows how long your company’s cash is tied up in inventory and how long the inventory will last.
-While the average DSI varies from industry to industry, a lower DSI is preferred as it indicates that it will take less time to clear inventory.
+While the average DIO varies from industry to industry, a lower DIO is preferred as it indicates that it will take less time to clear inventory.

 (average stock / cost of goods sold) x 365